anfleene/circuit_breaker_demo/README.md

-# This is a demo of how to use a Circuit Breaker in Ruby
+# Demo of how to use a Circuit Breaker in Ruby

 This demo is designed to use [Toxiproxy](https://github.com/Shopify/toxiproxy) proxying google.com to show how a Circuit Works